Craig Daily Press

 Latest news

-Government agendas for the week of Jan.
-9
+Government update for the week of Jan.
+16.

 The coming week in sports for Craig and Moffat County.

+Moffat County High School basketball teams took dual losses Saturday during games in Grand Valley.
+MCHS girls and boys alike fell to the Cardinals with the first Western Slope League defeats for either Bulldog squad.

-Moffat County wrestling places seven athletes at Tournament of Champions
+Moffat County wrestling no underdogs at Florence tourney

-Miki Klimper places highest in 4th at Vernal, Utah; Elias Peroulis wins Second Chance event

-A weekend that included a little sweet revenge here and there as well as a return to the mat for one of their own had one common denominator for all Moffat County High School wrestlers: a great weekend in the sport.
-MCHS varsity wrestlers placed 10th of 27 scoring teams and placed seven individuals at Tournament of Champions, Friday and Saturday in Vernal, Utah, a three-state event that brought together Utah, Colorado and Wyoming schools for a full grappling extravaganza.

 News and events in education.